“The solid, solid universe

 Bergamot, petitgrain bigarde, nutmeg, palo santo accords, cedar, hedione, incense, myrrh, musks.

-The Different Company are a French brand who have been around for almost 20 years now.
-They work with some of the big names in the business to produce scents that are unfettered by limits on price or the time it takes to create them.
+The Different Company are a French brand who have been around for almost 20 years.
+They work with some of the big names in the business to produce scents unfettered by limits on price or the time it takes to create them.
 They pride themselves on using top quality ingredients and have that old-school, quality vibe about what they do and how they go about it.

 The Different Company’s line is arranged into three collections: Collection Excessive, L’Esprit Cologne and Juste Chic of which Santo Incienso forms the latest release.
 Alexandra Monet is the nose behind the scent.

 We have also reviewed Majaina Sin by The Different Company, and Nubes by sister company Wide Society.
-We felt that if you liked Flashback in New York by Olfactive Studio, you may well enjoy this scent.
+If you liked Flashback in New York by Olfactive Studio, you may well enjoy this scent.

 Santo Incienso begins with a very sparkly and bright bergamot.
 It has shades of citrus about it and is full of vibrancy and an almost fervent energy, leaping off the skin immediately upon application.
 It’s clear right from the start that this is something special, scent wise.
 There’s something here which is mesmeric, captivating, and it’s really hard to not fall into it.